macma80/dagster_pipeline/README.md

 # Adjacency Data Pipeline

 This repository contains a Dagster pipeline that processes and loads adjacency data from an Excel file into a MySQL database.
 The pipeline is defined using a series of Dagster resources and operations, making it easy to manage data extraction, transformation, and loading (ETL) tasks, as well as a scheduled job to run the pipeline daily.
+Note that this ETL pipeline performs a full load, this is done for two reasons: because of the data characteristics and to simplify the logic and avoid the potential errors or inconsistencies caused by incremental load.

 ## Project Structure